The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

-Finally, as will be explained in detail in \ref{Subsection the role of monotonicity}, one must in fact restrict $\mathrm{Ob}(\wE)$ to Lagrangians having the same $m_0$-value.

 \begin{remark}[Grading, characteristic] For $\wE$ to be graded one would require $2c_1(E, L)=0 \in H^2 (E,L;\Z)$.
 For $\wE$ to be defined over a field of characteristic $\neq 2$ one would require $w_2(L)=0 \in H^2 (L; \Z/2)$ and then an $L$ should come with a choice of Pin structure.
-For these details we refer to \cite{Seidel,Abouzaid-Seidel}: we will not discuss gradings or orientation signs for sake of brevity. \end{remark}
+One also needs to make a choice of grading for the Lagrangians.
+For a discussion of this brane data, we refer to \cite{Seidel,Abouzaid-Seidel}: we will not discuss gradings or orientation signs for sake of brevity. \end{remark}